migbuen44/avx512-grafana/ansible/README.md

 > *NOTE*: You will need to ensure that you have nodes that support AVX512/AVX2 in your OpenShift cluster, or the workloads will fail to schedule!

-The deployment script does the following-
+The deployment playbook does the following-

 * Create a new dedicated OpenShift project "monte-carlo"
 * Enable [user-workload monitoring](https://docs.openshift.com/container-platform/4.11/monitoring/enabling-monitoring-for-user-defined-projects.html) in built-in OpenShift monitoring